Mysdreivus/Mips-Homework/README.md

 # Mips-Homework

-Program will have the capability to read a string
+Program will have the capability to read a string and perform the objectives as requested